VijiSathyamoorthy/Cloud-Computing-Assignment/README.md

 * Cloud watch alarms are set to check for healthy state of instances.
 * Lambda Function to receiver cloud watch alerts and send out notification to the user regarding the event.
-* Kindly refer (https://aws.amazon.com/documentation/) for more details about every configuration.

 # LIST OF REQUIRED SOFTWARE: